 The Ministry of Education, Culture, and Science is currently working together with teachers, school principals, and educational specialists on a new national curriculum.
 This is designed to be more future-proof and connect even better to the future learning goals of the current students.

 Before children reach primary school age, they could go to daycare or preschool, or a combination of the two.
 Daycare is meant for children from about 10 weeks up to 4 years old.
 Most daycares only offer full-day contracts for 1 to 5 fixed days per week.
 In most cities, preschool (voorschool) starts at age 2, and is offered for an average of 15 hours per week, spread out over three days.

-Usually preschool is more structured than daycare and they prepare the preschool children for primary school in a playful way, according to a designated programme.
+Usually preschool is more structured than daycare and they prepare the preschool children for primary school in a playful way, according to a designated program.
 The focus is on Dutch language acquisition, social skills, and motor skills.
 Most preschools are connected to a primary school, but run by a different organization.
 In most cases, your child won’t get automatic access to the connected primary school.

 If both parents work (or a single parent works in a single parent family), they should be entitled to a tax rebate (kinderopvangtoeslag) for the daycare costs through the Belastingdienst.
 This amount is not only dependent on the income of both parents, but also on how many hours they use daycare.

 Also in the case of preschool, working parents can apply for the tax rebate.
 If only one or neither of the parents works, they will get a subsidy from the municipality (gemeente) for the preschool costs.